MaximMitrofanov/Crypto-Currency-JQuery/README.md

 • Graphs

-From 1-5 toggles that the client chose, it will keep tracking those with updates of every 10 seconds.
+The page will display all the coins that the client subbed to (up to 5), it will update every 2 seconds.

 • About